flonadb/flonadb/README.md

 # Features Overview
-The features provided by Flona are not new by any stretch, many of them are generally provided by existing technologies that vary but what Flona does is to centralize them and, in a database system independent way from the perspective if a client application.
+The features provided by Flona are not new by any stretch, many of them are generally provided by existing technologies that vary but what Flona does is to centralize them and, in a database system independent way from the perspective of a client application, below is an overview of the features.

 - Client applications identify database instances using intuitive unique logical names instead of host name and port.
-- Centralized management of database instance connection credentials like host name, port, username, password and other required information for multiple applications making it easier to update all applications at once when the connection credentials change.
+- Centralized management of connection information for database instances like host name, port, username, password and other required information for multiple applications making it easier to update all applications at once when the connection credentials change.
 It also means you can rotate databases credentials in the proxy more frequently while you rarely rotate of those of the client applications which minimizes downtime.
-- Centralized access management, when using the remote Flona proxy server, clients have access to the server and not the database instances, it means
+- Centralized access management, when using the remote Flona proxy server, clients have access to the server and not the database instances.
 - Dynamic reloading of database credentials and configuration properties at runtime.
-- An added layer of security, as of version 1.2.0, only client id and secret key based authentication is supported between the client and proxy server, we intend to add a way to plug in custom authentication and authorization schemes and to provide other features e.g. to retrieve client secrets and database user passwords from a secret key manager.
+- An added layer of security, as of version 1.2.0, only client id and secret key based authentication is supported between the client and proxy server, we intend to add a way to plug in custom authentication and authorization schemes and to provide other features e.g. to retrieve client secrets and database passwords from a secret key manager.
-- Database system independence, it means in theory you can swap the target database system without changing client code as long as the client applications are written in such a way that they are agnostic to the target database system behind.
+- Database system independence, it means in theory you can swap the target database system without changing client code as long as the client applications are written in such a way that they are agnostic to the target database systems.
 And, you can plug in features that cut across all the database systems like collecting metrics, a custom security model, connection timeouts, data masking etc.
 - Shared connection pooling between applications, a feature that can greatly minimise the number of open physical connections to the target database instances.
 - Data masking of configured column values both in the client application and the remote server.
 - Whitelisting of clients by IP address or subnet.

-We're constantly adding new important features to Flona in newer versions.
+We will be adding new important features to Flona in newer versions.

 # Getting Started
 ## Server Installation
 Technically speaking, when Flona is deployed to operate over a network, it acts a Type 3 (network) JDBC driver, with the server application being the server component and the JDBC driver providing the client component.
-The server application is a standard Spring Boot executable jar that processes database requests from the client driver and sends back the responses.
+The server application is a standard Spring Boot application with an embedded TCP/IP server that processes database requests from the client driver and sends back the responses.

-It's worthy noting that the server internally uses Flona again in a 'forward' proxy mode to process client requests against a target database instance via an internal [File Proxy](#file-proxy) setup.
+It's worth noting that the server internally uses Flona again in a 'forward' proxy mode to process client requests against a target database instance via an internal [File Proxy](#file-proxy).

 > [!IMPORTANT]
 > It is strongly recommended that the communication between the client the server is done over a secured connection by